picandocodigo/List-Category-Posts/readme.txt

 * **dateformat** - Format of the date output.
 Default is get_option('date_format').
 Check http://codex.wordpress.org/Formatting_Date_and_Time for possible formats.

 * **template** - File name of template from templates directory without extension.
 Example: For 'template.php' value is only 'template'.
-Default is 'default' that means template in code of plugin not in template file, that's an unordered list (ul html tag) with a CSS class.
-This class can be passed as a parameter or by default it's: 'lcp_catlist'
+Default is 'default', which displays an unordered list (ul html tag) with a CSS class.
+This class can be passed as a parameter or by default it's: 'lcp_catlist'.
+You can also use the default 'div' value.
+This will output a div with the 'lcp_catlist' CSS class (or one you pass as parameter with the class argument).
+The inner items (posts) will be displayed between p tags.

 * **excerpt** - Display the post's excerpt.
 Default is 'no', use excerpt=yes to activate it.